discourse/pups/README.md

   exec: /bin/bash -c 'echo $hello >>> hello'
 ```

-Running: `pups somefile.yaml` will exectue the shell script resulting in a file called "hello" with the "hello world" contents
+Running: `pups somefile.yaml` will execute the shell script resulting in a file called "hello" with the "hello world" contents

 ### Features: